Layton-Community/Layton-Fangame/README.md

 ### Clone the repository

-If you don't have access to the main repository, fork it, create a new branch, work on it and request a pull request.
+If you don't have access to the main repository, fork it, create a new branch, work on it and open a pull request.

 ### Launch the project